pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 ### Response

-`SignalResult`:
+SignalResult:
-- description (String): e.g., Sent.
+- description (String)
-- timetoken (int): Signal publish timetoken.
+- timetoken (int)

 ## Subscribe

 ### Receive messages

-Receive messages and events via event listeners from subscribed channels.
-See Subscription section for listener usage.
+Add event listeners to receive messages, signals, and events on subscribed channels.

 ### Description

-Creates a connection to PubNub and listens on specified channels.
-Requires `subscribeKey` at initialization.
-New subscribers receive messages published after `subscribe()` completes.
+- Opens a socket and listens on specified channels; subscribeKey required at initialization.

-Reconnection: Set `retryPolicy` to `RetryPolicy.linear` during initialization to auto-reconnect and fetch missed messages.
+- By default, only messages published after subscribe() completes are received.
+- To auto-reconnect and fetch missed messages after disconnects, set retryPolicy to RetryPolicy.linear during initialization.

-Unsubscribing from all channels resets the last-received timetoken and can cause message gaps.
+Unsubscribing from all channels resets the last-received timetoken, which can cause message gaps.

 ### Method(s)